rozek/reactive-scriptable-components/README.md

 Don't forget, that parsing may fail - you may want to handle parser errors explicitly, but RSC will catch exceptions in `onAttributeChange` and present an error indicator for any unhandled error.

+> Important: don't forget to add all relevant attribute names to the `observed-attributes` attribute of your behaviour script element
+> `<script type="rsc-script" for-behaviour="..." observed-attributes="...">`
+> or `onAttributeChange` will never be invoked.

 ### Custom Rendering ###

 In almost any case, you may want to render your new visual in a custom way: use